 Try not to be too disheartened if you receive an unsuccessful result.
 Take a breath and consider the assessor’s comments as challenges which you can address and overcome.

-There is an opportunity to apply again with different documents and evidence as well as other visa routes.
+There is an opportunity to apply for the Global Talent Visa endorsement again with different documents and evidence as well as other visa routes such as the Start up Visa or Innovator’s visa.
+Here is a blog I wrote about the different types of these visas.

-I also consult with applicants with their endorsement applications to increase their chances of getting an endorsement.
+I also consult with applicants with their fresh Global Talent Visa endorsement applications to increase their chances of success.
 Email me at [email protected] for information about my consultancy packages.

 So, with about 50% of applicants receiving unsuccessful results, it’s even more important to consider getting support throughout this endorsement process.

 I helped Katie Carroll succeed in receiving her endorsement and visa.
-Katie is an inspiration when it comes to persistence with the Tech Nation Exceptional Talent visa process and the importance of obtaining feedback to make your application as strong as it can be.
+Katie is an inspiration when it comes to persistence with the Tech Nation Global Talent Visa process and the importance of obtaining feedback to make your application as strong as it can be.

-If you would like guidance and help with the question: Should I Appeal? read my blog here and my packages of support where I help unsuccessful applicants with their appeals.
+If you would like guidance and help with the question: Should I Appeal? read my blog here and my packages of support where I help unsuccessful applicants with their Global Talent Visa endorsement appeals.

 This blog was written by Michelle Hua, Consultant, Speaker, CEO & Founder of Made With Glove.
 In 2016, Michelle was the recipient of the Exceptional Talent Visa (now called Global Talent Visa) and is the former #TechNationVisa Ambassador.
 Michelle consults for highly skilled tech entrepreneurs and people working in digital technologies on how they can receive the endorsement for exceptional talent or exceptional promise.
 Read Michelle’s other blogs on the #TechNationVisa here and Michelle’s own journey here.